The Registries Group is responsible for granting rights for all registrable IP in Singapore.

 The Hearings and Mediation Group facilitates the resolution of disputes relating to the registration of:

-The Capability Development Department facilitates the development of IP expertise so as to expand the pool of IP professionals in Singapore.
-Working in synergy and partnership with key stakeholders such as professional and business associations, government agencies, institutes of higher learning and Singapore's IP Academy, the department also organises conferences to facilitate IP capability building with international partners.
+The Capability Development Department facilitates the development of IP expertise to expand the pool of IP professionals in Singapore.
+The department also organises conferences to facilitate IP capability building with international partners.

 International Engagement Department

-The International Engagement Department supports IPOS' vision by establishing linkages and relationships with IP stakeholders outside Singapore such as government agencies, institutions, inventors, creators, entrepreneurs, venture capitalists and others involved in the innovation cycle.
-Together with MinLaw and in line with the IP hub master plan, the department also seeks to make Singapore a vibrant marketplace for IP transactions and commercialisation and helps to facilitate and support the growth of the IP services sector as well as to attract foreign IP firms to set up operations in Singapore.
+The International Engagement Department supports IPOS' vision by establishing relationships with IP stakeholders outside Singapore, including government agencies, institutions, inventors, creators, entrepreneurs, venture capitalists and others.
+The Department also seeks to position Singapore as a vibrant marketplace for IP transactions and commercialisation.

 The Patent Search & Examination Unit is established to contribute to the growth of patent expertise in Singapore.
 This unit supports Singapore's move from a "self-assessment" patent system to a "positive grant" patent system whereby a patent application can only proceed to grant if the search & examination report is fully positive.
 This move will raise the overall quality of patents granted in Singapore, and align our practices with that of established regimes.